regerohan/9292-nl-pebble/README.md

-# 9292-nl-pebble
+# pebble-js-test
-Pebble javscript client to access 9292.nl API and services
+Trying to see how Pebble apps work with a (Pebble) javscript client to access 9292.nl API and services by @ltpitt